showa-yojyo/bin/README.rst

 ======================================================================

 This repository contains various script files just for me.
-Script files are mainly written in Python.
+Most script files are written in Python.

 Installation
 ======================================================================